Our Story

 When we embarked on this adventure, one thing was clear: there was a gap between how women were created to live and how clothing was supporting that, especially in seasons of pregnancy, postpartum and motherhood.
 Dressing in feminine and functional clothing shouldn’t require great effort or compromise health and affordability.

-With all the women in my own life and our growing community in mind, in many different stages of life and motherhood, filling this gap was the driving force behind designing simple dresses and layers to move with you through the seasons life while you care for your family.
+With all the women in my own life and our growing community in mind, in many different stages of life and motherhood, filling this gap was the driving force behind designs that endure - simple, discreet dresses and layers to move with you through the seasons of life while you care for your family and home.

-At Adorned Organics every garment we create must adorn the woman wearing it in a modest, beautiful way and glorify God.
-This means every design is carefully planned and made with organic natural fibers only.
+At Adorned Organics every garment we create must adorn the woman wearing it for the glory of God.
+Every design is carefully planned and made with organic natural fibers only.

-Adorned Organics has a two-fold mission: to bring organic clothing collections to women who love natural fiber clothing and as we grow, our long term mission is to be able to support women in the Eastern part of the world through training, learning new skills, and creating work opportunities where there is great need, who will in turn be a blessing to many.
+Adorned Organics has a two-fold mission: to bring organic clothing collections to the women we love and as we grow, our long term mission is to be able to support women in the Eastern part of the world through training, learning new skills, and creating work opportunities where there is great need, who will in turn be a blessing to many.
 Equipped to pass on their skills and knowledge to others, they will continue a legacy of compassion.
 All for God's glory.

 "Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree." - Martin Luther